SheathedBlade/The-World-of-Luciradis/content/Characters/Saria Pulse.md

 Saria, as a daughter to the dragons, has very noticeable draconic features, including her pitch-black scales covering small portions of her pale skin.
 In addition, black horns protrude from the top of her head, with a tail reaching the length of her legs.
 Despite this, however, she takes on a human-dominated appearance.
 Saria has long, flowing platinum blonde hair with natural red highlights, along with teal eyes.

 Saria has an athletic build, no doubt due to her training as a vanguard.
 Her bust size is F/G (US/JP), so she does have a slightly voluptuous and curvy appearance.
-She bears a love crest near her abdominal area, which Saria tells us it's as proof of her and [[Arzen Lynos|Ren's]] affection and love for each other.
+She bears a love crest near her abdominal area, which Saria tells us it's as proof of her and [[Arzen Lynos|Arzen's]] affection and love for each other.

 > _// K.M. edit //_
 > Although multiple millennia have passed, Saria still retains her youthful, mid-to-late 20's human form.
 Whether this is a byproduct of being a hybrid or through careful maintenance is up in the air.
 This kind of thing is extremely personal to her, so I won't pry further.

 Through her Transformation, Saria becomes a dragon of formidable size, with a wingspan of **60 meters (or approximately 197 feet)**.
 The black scales present on her human form are also present on the underside of the dragon, however its sleek appearance pales in comparison to the blindingly white scales on the rest of her body, which cover everything but the underside.

-As an Avatar of the Shimmering Wings, Saria's wings are appropriately violet in color, just as the legends of the Concept were depicted.
+As an Ascendant of the Shimmering Wings, Saria's wings are appropriately violet in color, just as the legends of the Concept were depicted.
 When she invokes the Shimmering Call, the wings turn from violet to golden, and Saria assumes a position such that the wings can be easily seen.

 > _// K.M. edit //_
 > In the current era, Saria sports her vanguard outfit as it's considered fashionably acceptable in Nova Ciel, and it's the most comfortable fit for her.
 This outfit could also easily double as a formal outfit in certain events.
 Although she likes to change things up in terms of her appearance, she falls back onto this specific outfit if she feels indecisive.